ishbguy/bag/README.md

 bag <subcmd> [somthing]

 subcmds:
-    base       change bags' download directory
+    base       <path>          change bags' download directory
     edit                       edit bag list
-    help       show help message, like this output install    install a bag
+    help                       show help message, like this output install    [dl:url]        install a bag
-    link       add an existed package or repo by symbolic link list       list installed bags
+    link       <path> <dl:url> add an existed package or repo by symbolic link list                       list installed bags
-    load       load all plugins and update PATH plug       add a bag plugin
+    load                       load all plugins and update PATH plug       <dl:url>        add a bag plugin
-    proxy      proxy an package or repo operation cmd uninstall  uninstall a bag
+    proxy                      proxy an package or repo operation cmd uninstall  <dl:url>        uninstall a bag
-    update     update a bag
-    version    show version number
+    update     [pat]           update one or more bags version                    show version number

+<dl:url> like 'gh:ishbguy/bag' means that it will install or update bag
+from https://github.com/ishbguy/bag by github downloader.

 downloaders:
     file                       alias for local downloader
     gh                         alias for github downloader
     git                        downloader for git repo
     github                     downloader for github repo
     link                       downloader for local file or directory as symbolic link local                      downloader for local file or directory

 bag proxy usage: